wresch/python_import_problem/README.md

 ------------------------------------------------------------------------

 First, the overall time it took to start n * N python interpreters each importing the 8 modules listed above.
-Note the log-log scale:
+Note that both plots are **log-log scale**:

 ![overall_time](overall_time_loglog.png?raw=true "Overall runtimes")